 Check the Material Safety Data Sheet for the Product

 Since many cleaning products do not include labels with a list of ingredients, consumers can check the Material Safety Data Sheets (MSDS) website to learn more about the products.

 "Green" Doesn't Mean "Green"

-If a product's ingredients read like a who's who of gibberish then you probably don't want to spread it around your home or let your loved ones breathe it.
-One of the common cleaning products that claims to be non-toxic and has a questionable pedigree is Simple Green.
+If a product's ingredients read like a Who's Who of gibberish, you probably don't want to spread it around your home or let your loved ones breathe it.
+One of the common cleaning products that claims to be non-toxic, but has a questionable pedigree, is Simple Green.

 According to a study conducted by Women's Voices for the Earth (WVE), some of the purportedly non-toxic Simple Green products, manufactured by Sunshine Makers, contain 2-butoxyethanol.
-The Simple Green Website states, "Our Mission: We, the Sunshine Makers, as a socially responsible company, are committed to being worldwide market leaders providing quality, environmentally safe, cleaning products."
+The Simple Green website states, "Our Mission: As a socially responsible company, Sunshine Makers, Inc. is committed to being the worldwide market leader, providing quality, environmentally safer cleaning products."

 However, the Agency for Toxic Substances and Disease Registry (ATSDR) says this about 2-butoxyethanol: "Exposure to 2-butoxyethanol...occurs mainly from breathing air or having skin contact with household products containing them.
 Breathing in large amounts of 2-butoxyethanol... may result in irritation of the nose and eyes, headache and vomiting.
 2-Butoxyethanol has been found in at least 20 of the 1,430 National Priorities List sites identified by the Environmental Protection Agency."
 In summary, this ingredient is decidedly not non-toxic.